 Change this with your answer

-What input character causes less
+What input character causes less to exit?

 Change this with your answer